snanurag/aws_cognito/README.md

 4. It will popup a google sign in page.
 When you login to it, google access id is transfered to nodejs app.
 5. Then nodejs app access the identity pool and generates federated identity.
 6. Using those credentials lambda function is executed.

+### PS : Identity pool is a mapping of google id token and pool id.
+It is maintained because, AWS Cognito doesn't verify the google id token every time against google servers.
+It just picks up the identity from the map.
+To verify it, Provider's client id (google client id) can be changed and see the apps still working until unless the particular user's identity is deleted from the identity pool.